ParrotRambo/realtime_qrs/README.md

 # realtime_qrs
-A Real-Time QRS Detection Algorithm
+A Real-Time QRS Detection Algorithm as described in the original [paper](https://ieeexplore.ieee.org/document/4122029)